siliconion/wireboundcloud/README.md

-Homework from various coursera courses.
+Homework from various coursera/udemy courses.
 Really this is just for me to sync code between my machines.